materialsproject/optimade/paper/paper.md

 - The Materials Project [@MaterialsProject] uses `optimade-python-tools` alongside their existing API [@MAPI] and MongoDB database, providing access to highly-curated density-functional theory calculations across all known inorganic materials.
 `optimade-python-tools` handles filter parsing, database query generation and response validation by running the reference server implementation with minimal configuration.
-- NOMAD [@nomad] uses the `optimade-python-tools` as a library to extend its existing web app with OPTIMADE API routes.
+- NOMAD [@nomad] uses `optimade-python-tools` as a library to extend its existing web app with OPTIMADE API routes.
  It uses the Elasticsearch implementation to filter millions of structures from published first-principles calculations provided by users and other projects.
 NOMAD also uses the filtering module in its own API to expose the OPTIMADE filter language in the user-centric web interface search bar.
 NOMAD uses a released version of `optimade-python-tools` and all necessary customization can be realized via configuration and sub-classing.